 Addiction is an indiscriminate disease that can develop in men and women of all ages and from all walks of life, encompassing virtually the entire demographic spectrum.
-According to statistics, only 11 percent1 of those suffering from addiction are receiving treatment and of those who are receiving treatment, between 40 and 60 percent will relapse.2 With recovery rates so disappointingly low, the most effective way to curb addiction rates is to prevent addiction from developing in the first place.
+According to statistics, only 11 percent of those suffering from addiction are receiving treatment, and of those who are receiving treatment, between 40 and 60 percent will relapse.1, 2 With recovery rates so disappointingly low, the most effective way to curb addiction rates is to prevent addiction from developing in the first place.
 In other words, we need to know what could put someone at risk for developing a substance abuse problem so that the appropriate preventative steps can be taken.

 When it comes to demographic groups at risk for addiction, there has been a major focus on adolescents and teens.
-Today, it’s increasingly common for individuals to begin experimenting with alcohol and drugs during adolescence, which means putting themselves at risk of developing substance use disorders.
-While there are a number of reasons why youths experiment with recreational substance use — such as being exposed to substance abuse at home or being in peer groups consisting of other substance users — a recent study offers evidence that adolescents with bipolar disorder are at high risk of early-onset addiction.3
+Today, it’s increasingly common for individuals to begin experimenting with alcohol and drugs during adolescence, which increases the risk of developing substance use disorders.
+While there are a number of reasons why young people experiment with recreational substance use — such as being exposed to substance abuse at home or being in peer groups consisting of other substance users — a recent study offers evidence that adolescents with bipolar disorder are at high risk of early-onset addiction.3

 Five years later, the researchers followed up with 68 of the original bipolar adolescents and 81 members of the control group.
 Almost half (49 percent) of the bipolar group had developed alcohol or drug problems while just 26 percent of the control group had developed substance abuse problems, a difference of nearly half.
-Additionally, symptoms of conduct disorder — a blanket term used to described aggressive, destructive, defiant or deceitful behaviors exhibited by youths5 —were usually present in bipolar individuals with alcohol or drug problems at the time the follow-up interviews were conducted.
+Additionally, symptoms of conduct disorder — a blanket term used to described aggressive, destructive, defiant or deceitful behaviors exhibited by youths—were usually present in bipolar individuals with alcohol or drug problems at the time the follow-up interviews were conducted.6

-Dr. Timothy Wilens, chief of Child and Adolescent Psychiatry at Massachusetts General Hospital and a lead author of the study, said, “[T]hose originally diagnosed with bipolar disorder who continued to have symptoms five years later were at an even higher risk for… substance use disorder than those whose symptoms were reduced either because of remission from bipolar disorder or from treatment.”6
+Dr. Timothy Wilens, lead author of the study: “[T]hose originally diagnosed with bipolar disorder who continued to have symptoms five years later were at an even higher risk for… substance use disorder than those whose symptoms were reduced either because of remission from bipolar disorder or from treatment.”5

 Articles posted here are primarily educational and may not directly reflect the offerings at The Oaks.
 For more specific information on programs at The Oaks, contact us today.